mtore91/lets-play-sports-social-app/README.md

 ---
 ## Limitations and potential improvements

+  - The application's UI/UX could be improved.
   - Currently no option for users to edit or delete their account.
   - Currently no option to add friends.
 When this is added, games could easily be filtered by games that their friends have created/joined.
-  - The application's UI/UX could be improved.

   - Potential to add a notification system that sends emails to users involved when a game is confirmed to have enough players.
 This could allow them to add the event to their calendar.
   - The application is only available in English.
   - The application is limited to organizing and joining pick-up sports games only.
-It does not support league play or other forms of competitive sports.
+It does not support league play or keeping scores etc.

 ---
 ## Contributing